BryanDollery/katacoda-scenarios/bash-101/intro.md

-# bash-101: An introduction to Bash
+# bash-101: Foundations
-## A hit-the-ground-running approach to teaching bash
+## The things you will use every day
 ### Try to keep up